-To meet our PAN India presence and ensure timely supply of our products, we have one processing and five warehouses situated at Jodhpur, Rajasthan, two warehouses situated at Bhiwandi, Maharashtra, one warehouse situated at Ahmedabad, Gujarat, and one warehouse at Mundra, Dist.
+To meet our PAN India presence and ensure timely supply of our products, we have one processing unit and three warehouses situated at Jodhpur, Rajasthan, one warehouse situated at Bhiwandi, Maharashtra, one warehouse situated at Ahmedabad, Gujarat, and one warehouse at Mundra, Dist.
 Kachchh, Gujarat, respectively.
 We also follow an outsourcing model for running our warehouses situated at Bhiwandi, Ahmedabad, and Mundra to ensure timely delivery of our products to customers across geographies.